 The famous spiral common to romanesco broccoli and sunflowers!
 At one point, I modulated a phyllotaxis spiral to lovely effect.
 Check out this Coding Train video for a breakdown on the lovely phyllotaxis spiral.

-Here are a few additional math concepts you might want to explore (these are all concepts I have dabbled in with my spirograph-ish program, but that I don't necessarily have a great example for you, hopefully one day in the future!)
+Here are a few additional math concepts you might want to explore (these are all concepts I have dabbled with but that I don't necessarily have a great example for you, hopefully one day in the future!)

 All Generative Art, All the Time